VihAMBR/gated-mem/README.md

-# gated-mem: What Actually Works for LLM Long-Term Memory
+# gated-mem: What Works for LLM Long-Term Memory

 An experimental investigation into memory systems for conversational AI agents.
 This project started as an attempt to build a biologically-inspired "neuroplastic" memory system, and became an honest accounting of what matters and what doesn't when an LLM needs to remember past conversations.

 **The headline finding:** After weeks of engineering increasingly sophisticated encoding, retrieval, and memory reorganization systems, the single biggest improvement came from changing the **answer prompt**.
 Adding chain-of-thought reasoning to a naive RAG baseline jumped accuracy from 72.3% to **78.2% on LongMemEval** (+5.8% on all 500 instances), with a **+40 percentage point** gain on preference questions.
-The bottleneck was never the memory system — it was how the LLM processed the retrieved context.
+The bottleneck was never the memory system - it was how the LLM processed the retrieved context.

 ---

 ## The Research Journey

-This is written in the order we actually built and tested things, not restructured after the fact.
+This is written in the order we built and tested things, not restructured after the fact.
 The failures are as informative as the successes.

 ### Phase 1: The Naive Baseline